Twisted Metal: Comic book

-Film adaptation
+Cancelled film adaptation

-In February 2012, Sony Pictures Entertainment was bringing Twisted Metal to the big screen by hiring Crank, Crank: High Voltage, Gamer and Ghost Rider: Spirit of Vengeance co-director Brian Taylor to write and direct the film.
-Five years later in September, Brian Taylor confirmed that Sony had passed on the Twisted Metal movie, feeling the series fanbase didn't warrant the higher budget it would have cost to realize the movie.
+In February 2012, Sony Pictures Entertainment was bringing Twisted Metal to theaters by hiring Brian Taylor to write and direct the film.
+Five years later in September, Brian Taylor confirmed that Sony had passed on the Twisted Metal film, feeling the series fanbase did not warrant the higher budget it would have cost to realize it.

-However, Twisted Metal was the inspiration for Slaughter Race, a fictional video game featured in the Disney animated film Ralph Breaks the Internet (2018).
+Twisted Metal was the inspiration for Slaughter Race, a fictional video game featured in the Disney animated film Ralph Breaks the Internet (2018).

 Television adaptation

-In March 2019, Sony Pictures Entertainment chairman and CEO Tony Vinciquerra spoke about a TV series, that is currently in development, for the Twisted Metal franchise, during a presentation for investors at a special event.
-According to Tony Vinciquerra, his division will be working closely with his acquaintances at the PlayStation division through a brand new production team created solely with the purpose of helping Sony produce filming television projects based on their gaming IPs.
+In March 2019, Sony Pictures Entertainment chairman and CEO Tony Vinciquerra spoke about developing a television adaptation of the Twisted Metal franchise, saying his division would be working closely with the Sony PlayStation division through a new production team created to help Sony produce television projects based on their gaming IPs.
 In February 2021, a Twisted Metal TV series was moving forward, with Rhett Reese and Paul Wernick helping to develop the series, with Michael Jonathan Smith writing the series and executive producing the series alongside Will Arnett, Reese, Wernick, Marc Forman, Peter Principato, Asad Qizilbash, Carter Swan, and Herman Hulst.
-Later in September, Anthony Mackie is reported to be in the role as John Doe, which was later officially confirmed to be starring and executive producing the series, which had been given a series order at Peacock.
+Later in September, Anthony Mackie was announced in the role of John Doe, and later officially confirmed to be starring and executive producing the series, which had been given a series order at Peacock.
 In May 2022, Stephanie Beatriz, Thomas Haden Church and Neve Campbell joined the cast.
-Will Arnett was hired to voice Sweet Tooth in June, with Samoa Joe playing the dual role.
-Mike Mitchell will be playing Stu, the best friend of Mike who will be played by Tahj Vaughans.
-Lou Beatty Jr. will be playing a character named Tommy.
+Will Arnett was hired to voice Sweet Tooth in June, with Samoa Joe physically performing the role.
+Mike Mitchell plays Stu, the best friend of Mike, who is played by Tahj Vaughans.
+Lou Beatty Jr. plays a character named Tommy.
+The 10-episode first season was released on Peacock on July 27, 2023.

-Music

-The artwork and title of the album Death Race for Love by rapper Juice Wrld was inspired by the series.